Python Turtle - Lesson 1¶

 13my_ttl.forward(100)

-Predict: What do you think this code will do.
+What do you think this code will do?

-Run: Now run the program and see if it follows your prediction.
-Did the turtle drawing look the same as your drawing?
+Now run the program and check if it matches your prediction.

-Investigate: Try changing the values within the brackets and see the results.
+Try changing the numbers inside the brackets and see what happens.

 Exercises¶